ory/kratos/docs/docs/self-service/flows/user-logout.md

 To log a user out, all you have to do is to direct the browser to `http://ory-kratos-public/self-service/browser/flows/logout`.
-After successful logout, the browser will be redirected either to the `return_to` query parameter from the initial request URL, or fall back to the `default_browser_return_url` value set in ORY Krato's configuration file:
+After successful logout, the browser will be redirected either to the `return_to` query parameter from the initial request URL, or fall back to the `default_browser_return_url` value set in ORY Kratos' configuration file:

 ```
 selfservice: